bellaboulais/PenguinGame/README.md

 The goal is to not be killed by sharks.
 Sharks can be populated by clicking on a water square, and automatically navigate towards the penguin.
 Sharks cause 1 health damage when coming into contact with the penguin, but the penguin can revive its health by eating the fish, which are equivalent to the health status of the penguin.
 If the penguin is at max health, the player can go to the igloo to "drop off" said fish.
-Lastly, birds populate and eat the fish bones, which populate a new fish!\
+Lastly, upon clicking to populate a shark, the nearest fish is trasnformed into a bird entity.
+Birds can eat the fish bones and create another fish!\

 To move around: AWSD\
 To move view: arrow keys